Bipartisan U.S. Senate deal on gun control met with praise from Biden, Democrats - NewsBreak

 - Allocate funding for school resources such as mental health and violence prevention programs.

-- Require those under 21 to undergo a background check that includes a review of juvenile and mental health records.
+- Require firearm buyers under 21 to undergo a background check that includes a review of juvenile and mental health records.

 - Curb the illegal trafficking of guns known as straw purchasing, where someone can acquire a gun for someone else.